Protecting the Rights of Injured Clients

 How Truck Accident Cases Differ from Regular Car Accident Claims

 Although truck accidents and car accidents are both types of motor vehicle accidents, these claims are very different from one another.
-Specifically, truck accident cases tend to be much more complex than regular car accident claims due to the wide variety of complicating factors.
+Specifically, truck accident cases tend to be much more complex than regular car accident claims due to various complicating factors.
+Some of these factors include:

 - Injuries: Because of their immense size and weight, large trucks tend to cause massive damage when they collide with other, smaller vehicles.
 As a result, truck accident victims often sustain catastrophic bodily injuries, such as spinal cord injuries, traumatic brain injuries, multiple fractures, organ damage, and more.